 Despite her early promise Tessy has grown up quite a small dog with a pronounced resemblance to Poppy when seen in profile.
 As Poppy’s only daughter, the family honour rests with her.

-After the puppies left for their new homes, Tess had her first holiday, on Exmoor.
+On her second birthday Tess had her first holiday, on Exmoor.
 It was autumn but we were very lucky with the weather, and all the dogs had a wonderful time.

 Tess, aged 3